sthomsondiagram/NarlyFortuneTeller/prompts.md

 ### Format (must)
 Output exactly one fortune.

-1–2 sentences only, in a fortune-cookie × horoscope style.
+Strictly enforce a minimum of 1 sentence and a maximum of 2 sentences, in a fortune-cookie × horoscope style.

+Strictly enforce that all fortunes do not exceed 30 words.

 Keep it punchy, humorous, and accessible.

-Always end with “— Narly”.

 No extra formatting (no markdown, no bold, no italics, no quotes).
 **Do not use code fences, titles, labels, or backticks.**